NotSwanand/YatraMitra-Dashboard/README.md

 [YatraMitra Dashboard](https://yatra-mitra-dashboard.vercel.app/) is a modern, interactive web dashboard designed to track and visualize travel-related data.
 It provides a clean UI and smooth user experience, making it easier to analyze journeys, metrics, and insights.

+⚠️ Note: This is still in its very early stage and an unfinished product — features, design, and data integration will keep improving over time.

 ---

 ## 🚀 Live Demo